 Portugal is one of the places we haven't yet visited with our motorhome, so I asked Anisa from 2travellingtexans to give me her opinion:

 “We loved our road trip to Portugal.
 It was nice to be able to stop in some of the smaller cities that would have been difficult to reach by public transportation (like Fatima).
 The roads were in good condition and we didn't have to deal with much traffic except for in the larger cities.

 Even though neither of us speaks Portuguese, we didn't have any issues understanding the road signs.
 My one regret is that we only had 8 days for our trip.
 I would have liked to be able to stay longer and see more.”

 We have crossed briefly from France to Spain for lunch… mainly so we could add the country to our map on the back of our van (sad, but true!)
-So again, I asked another road tripper for their favourite itineraries- here's Lotte from Phenomenal Globe Travel Blog
+We've also visited Valencia for 2 days, which is beautiful.
+I asked another road tripper for their favourite itineraries- here's Lotte from Phenomenal Globe Travel Blog

 “10 years ago, I studied in Barcelona for 5 months and developed a deep love for Spain.
 I love the language, the warm weather, the beautiful music, historic cities and varied landscapes.
 Since my time in Barcelona, I have made three road trips to Spain; on each one I visited different highlights.